bhstoller/multi-agent-customer-service/README.md

 # Multi-Agent Customer Service System

-**Assignment: Multi-Agent Customer Service System with A2A and MCP**

-This repository houses all of the code and implementation for *Assignment #5: Multi-Agent Customer Service System with A2A and MCP*.
-This assignment was completed for the Applied Generative AI Agents and Multimodal Intelligence course at The University of Chicago.
-Specifically, this repository demonstrates coordinated multi-agent task allocation, MCP integration, and A2A protocol implementation using Google's Agent Development Kit (ADK) and A2A SDK.
+A production-ready multi-agent customer service system demonstrating coordinated task allocation, MCP (Model Context Protocol) integration, and Agent-to-Agent (A2A) communication using Google's Agent Development Kit (ADK) and A2A SDK.

+Built for The University of Chicago's Applied Generative AI Agents and Multimodal Intelligence course.

 ---

-## How to Review This Repository

-I have modularized all of the code into separate Python modules ([`src/config.py`](src/config.py), [`src/agents.py`](src/agents.py), [`src/router.py`](src/router.py), [`src/mcp_server.py`](src/mcp_server.py)).
-However, to make grading/review convenient, I have provided two equivalent ways to review my implementation:

-### Option 1: End-to-End Demo (Recommended for Quick Review)
+## Overview

+This repository demonstrates a sophisticated multi-agent architecture where specialized AI agents coordinate to handle complex customer service queries.
+The system features intelligent routing, database access through MCP tools, and seamless agent-to-agent communication.

+### Key Features

+- **Intelligent Routing**: LLM-powered query analysis and task delegation
+- **MCP Integration**: Five database tools for customer data management
+- **A2A Protocol**: Coordinated multi-agent workflows with HTTP-based communication
+- **Modular Architecture**: Clean separation of concerns with reusable components
+- **End-to-End Demo**: Complete working examples with multiple test scenarios

+---

+## Quick Start

+### Explore the System

+**Option 1: End-to-End Demo** (Recommended)
 **File**: [agent_to_agent_demo.ipynb](agent_to_agent_demo.ipynb)

 This notebook demonstrates the complete A2A system in action:
-- Imports and uses all of the the modularized code from `src/`
+- Imports modularized code from `src/`
 - Starts the MCP server within the notebook
-- Executes all test scenarios
+- Executes multiple test scenarios
 - Shows A2A communication between agents in real-time
-- Shows final responses for all of the test queries
+- Displays final responses for all test queries

-The [agent_to_agent_demo.ipynb](agent_to_agent_demo.ipynb) is best for a quick review of the system working end-to-end, but since it imports the modularized code from `src/`, all the implementation details (MCP Tool setup, agent initialization, etc.) are hidden in the modules.

-### Option 2: Detailed Code Review (Recommended for Full Deep Dive)
+**Option 2: Detailed Implementation Review**
 **Folder**: `notebooks/`
-- [mcp_server_notebook.ipynb](mcp_server_notebook.ipynb): Contains all the code from `src/mcp_server.py` and database configuration via the code cells in the Jupyter notebook
-- [a2a_notebook.ipynb](a2a_notebook.ipynb): Contains all the code from `src/agents.py`, `src/router.py`, and `src/config.py` via the code cells in the Jupyter notebook

-While these notebooks are **identical** to the modularized code in `src/`, they are just presented in notebook format for easier reviewing since every function, class, and implementation detail is visible in executable code cells.
+- [mcp_server_notebook.ipynb](mcp_server_notebook.ipynb): MCP server implementation with database configuration
+- [a2a_notebook.ipynb](a2a_notebook.ipynb): Agent definitions, router logic, and configuration

+These notebooks present the same implementation in executable code cells for easier reviewing.

-### Assignment Reflection
+### Reflection
 **File**: [conclusion.md](conclusion.md)

-Lastly, as the per assignment requirements, `conclusion.md` contains the 1-2 paragraphs reflection covering:
-- Key lessons learned from building this multi-agent system
+Key lessons learned from building this multi-agent system and challenges overcome during implementation.
-- Challenges overcome and how I solved them

 ---